TPyrsiocne/mandarin_vocab_builder/readme.md

 2) New vocabulary only ever involves at most one new character - usually in combination with a known character.

-This app organizes the learning process in this way.
+This app organizes learning in this way.
 Characters are listed on an index page in order from most common to least common.
 Each character links to a page which displays the character's pronunciation and definition.
-This page also displays the set of words which can be formed using the charter and ones already learned.
-An additional feature is that the user can mark characters as known or unknown to keep track of progress.
-This is then indicated by the color the character appears in the UI in all places in the app for quick reference.
+This page also displays the set of words which can be formed using the charter with ones already learned.
+The user can also mark characters as known or unknown to keep track of progress.
+This is then indicated by the color the character in the UI in all places in the app for quick reference.